aphadeon/OpenGame.exe/README.md

 the distribution and playback of MP3s, and it does not offer any significant benefit over the OGG/Vorbis file format.
 Don't believe me?
 [See this link for MP3 licensing details.](http://mp3licensing.com/royalty/software.html)
 [There *are* patents involved](http://mp3licensing.com/patents/index.html).
-On Windows machines, one could attempt to use a Windows DLL to decode the audio, leaving licensing in their hands- but given that the target of this project is cross-platform compatibility, this would create disparity between operating systems.

 Secondly, encrypted RPG Maker archives will not be supported.
 While the format is well known at this point, Enterbrain (the copyright holder for RPG Maker) has directly expressed that it is